 Coralee Oakes was elected MLA for Cariboo North in 2013 and 2017.
-She currently serves as Opposition Critic for Small Business.
-She sits on the Special Committee to Appoint an Information and Privacy Commissioner
+She currently serves as Opposition Critic for Emergency Preparedness.

 Previously, she served as Minister of Small Business, Red-Tape Reduction and Minister Responsible for the Liquor Distribution Branch, and Minister of Community, Sport and Cultural Development.

 Prior to her election to the Legislative Assembly of British Columbia, Coralee was a two-term Quesnel City Councillor, and served as the Executive Director of the Quesnel and District Chamber of Commerce.